10/30/2024

 Elias Szabo

-Very optimistic right now, Robert.
-We think the M&A markets which have been subdued, as I said, for a couple of years, really can only stay there for so long.
+We're very optimistic right now, Robert.
+We think the M&A markets, which have been subdued, as I said, for a couple of years, really can only stay there for so long.
 Eventually, people do need to move on.
 There's estate planning for entrepreneurs and tax planning that ends up occurring.
-There's private equity fund lives that end up coming into a kind of a situation for them.
-Or there's just the desire for them to exit so that they can have realizations to move forward.
+There's private equity fund lives that end up coming in. into a, you know, kind of a situation for them, or there's just the desire, you know, for them to exit so that they can have realizations to move forward.
 So I think there is going to be a lot of forces for why sellers should be starting to come back into the market.
-Everybody has been really hesitant because nobody wants to bring an A plus asset to market and be the first one with price discovery and fall flat on your face.
+Everybody has been really hesitant because nobody wants to bring an A-plus asset to market and be the first one with price discovery and fall flat on your face.
 So it's created a catatonic kind of seller market right now.
 With interest rates coming down, that first 50 basis point move, I think helps.
-If the Fed is continuing to move monetary policy looser, that's going to help these assets.
+If the Fed is continuing to move monetary policy looser, that's going to help these type of assets.
 We're already seeing lending start to come back and the leverage multiples start to come back in the marketplace.
-So the ingredients are in place that give us a lot of optimism, Robert, that next year is going to be a pretty good bounce back and we should be able to transact against the company of the ilk that we want to buy.
+So the ingredients are in place that give us a lot of optimism, Robert, that next year is going to be a, you know, pretty good bounce back and we should be able to transact against the company of the ilk that we want to buy.

 speaker